kidtzz/mypagev4/content/posts/oracle-odg-rac/index.md

 ---

-## 4. Konfigurasi Instance on Standby
+## 4. Configure Instance on Standby

 1. Copy password file and control file from primary: